Looking for the ideal working form

 While the marketing influence of the coffee house workers has been clearly recognized in the upper wood, leaving them alone, some companies seem to be disturbed by the fact that they are immediately removing unwelcome coffee house workers:

-This happened to me some time ago in this restaurant, where I with the words "Write your Sch ... texts elsewhere."
-Although the operator has apologized to me afterwards, but the employee showed little insight.
-How about a sign: "Coffee-House-Worker" unwanted.
+It happened to me some time ago in this gastro-business, where I said “Write your text… somewhere else.”
+The operator apologized to me afterwards, but the employee showed little insight.
+How about a sign saying “Coffee House Worker” undesirable.

 Incidentally, things are also different: The Birojnica in Riga has made a virtue out of necessity and transformed an existing café, in which people have already worked, into a very reasonably priced coworking space - a model that benefits everyone involved.